.

 Appendix B of CRS Report R40096, 2006 National Ambient Air Quality Standards (NAAQS) for Fine Particulate

-Matter (PM2.5): Designating Nonattainment Areas
+Matter (PM2.5): Designating Nonattainment Areas, by Robert Esworthy.

 Congressional Research Service